How Do Dental Implants Work? – Falls Church, VA

 Initial Dental Implant Consultation

-First, you and Dr. Berrada or Dr. Chopra will meet talk about different tooth replacement options.
+First, you and Dr. Berrada will meet and talk about different tooth replacement options.
 If the two of you decide that dental implants are right for you, then you’ll learn what to expect from the process and the finished tooth.
 Implant surgery and recovery will also be explained, and our front office team will give you an estimate of the overall cost.

 Next, the dentist will thoroughly examine your mouth in order to create a treatment plan.
 Your gums and the teeth surrounding the gap in your smile will be closely evaluated, as well as your facial features and jaw structure.